 Inadequate numbers of Nurse Practitioners (NPs) trained in Sexual and Reproductive Health (SRH) and expanding health insurance coverage from health care reform will create a gap in NPs to meet SRH needs.
 Policy options that could help close this gap are examined.

-Guatemalan Survey of Family Health (EGSF) examined the way in which rural Guatemalan families and individuals cope with childhood illness and pregnancy, and the role of ethnicity, poverty, social support, and health beliefs in this process.
+The Guatemalan Survey of Family Health was designed to examine the way in which rural Guatemalan families and individuals cope with childhood illness and pregnancy, and the role of ethnicity, poverty, social support, and health beliefs in this process.

 Both a hospital's protocol and a state's legal environment are significantly correlated with physicians' propensity to take action when they suspect Prenatal Substance Exposure.
 However, physicians prefer a patient-centered approach in these situations over more punitive measures.